Table of Contents

 - Table Format – Datapoints formatted in rows and columns.

-With each of the two data formats, there comes a variety of options on how the plugin fulfills the second basic requirement, i.e., Location.
+With each of the two data formats, the plugin can fulfil the second basic requirement, i.e., Location, using a variety of options.

 Time Series as Data Source: